Miami city guide

-For drivers, note that some highways in the area require tolls, including Florida’s Turnpike which leads southward to Sun Life Stadium.
+For drivers, note that some highways in the area require tolls, including Florida’s Turnpike which leads southward to Hard Rock Stadium.
 Transponders are used but many toll stations will allow drivers to simply drive through, and tolls are collected after the system logs your car’s license plate.
 For more information, click here.

 Go to the beach

 This seems like an obvious thing to do in South Florida.
 The Atlantic is so close by, might as well dip a toe in it or at least take a look, and of course there’s plenty of activities, food/drink and people-watching.
 Miami/South Beach and Fort Lauderdale Beach tend to the the most popular among tourists and thus the most crowded, but lesser-known beaches all along the Atlantic coast offer most of the same perks.